marcmarinam/obsidian-fmp/Promotion justification/Doc.md

 ## 6. Knowledge Sharing
 You help others to deliver more value by sharing your expertise in certain technologies and processes.
+- Converted the internal tools repository into a proper monorepo to improve the development experience.

 ## 7. Trusted Influence
 You are a trusted influencer within your team and regularly use this position to positively impact the team.